ACADEMICS

 In the high school years, students are trained to express themselves, persuasively and creatively.
 This classical pattern is called the trivium.

-What do Copernicus, Martin Luther, Leonardo da Vinci, Thomas Jefferson, Susan B. Anthony, Frederick Douglas, Marie Curie and Albert Einstein all have in common?
+Two things that Copernicus, Martin Luther, Leonardo da Vinci, Thomas Jefferson, Susan B. Anthony, Frederick Douglas, Marie Curie and Albert Einstein all had in common:

 Classical Christian Education only exists because our culture believes that every person has the ability to contribute something of value to the Universe…but that they are unlikely to do that if they are forced to start from scratch!
 Instead, we believe that students are most likely to fully develop themselves if they are given the chance to first learn from God’s great works in nature, and humanity’s great achievements in literature, science, the arts and mathematics.